PowerShell/PSScriptAnalyzer/ScriptRuleDocumentation.md

 )
 ```

-- DiagnosticRecord should have four properties: Message, Extent, RuleName and Severity
+- DiagnosticRecord should have at least four properties: Message, Extent, RuleName and Severity

 ``` PowerShell
 $result = [Microsoft.Windows.PowerShell.ScriptAnalyzer.Generic.DiagnosticRecord[]]@{